dda-core-team/diconiumneil.github.io/advanced/the_expert_advanced.md

 -----------

+### Task 2: Your Task

-**Your Task:** What ideas do you have for other personalities or conversation structures you could create?
+What ideas do you have for other personalities or conversation structures you could create?